striblab/strib-100/README.md

 ### Local

 To run a local web server that will auto-reload with [Browsersync](https://browsersync.io/), watch for file changes and re-build: `gulp develop`

+This will proxy your local version of `news-platform`.
+To proxy the mobile version use: `gulp develop --mobile`  Note that you can have both develop processes running at one time.

 ### Directories and files